HARRIS GRANT~FORSTER

 ABOUT

 Harris is a composer and multi-instrumentalist based in South London.
-He has worked as a composer and score assistant in various media and theatre producing a diverse portfolio of music.
+He has worked as a composer, orchestrator and score assistant in various media and theatre producing a diverse portfolio of music.
 His focus is character led, story-driven documentary and fiction.
+He graduated from the NFTS in 2023 after studying for a masters in Composing for Film and Television.

-After completing a masters in Composing for Film and TV at the NFTS, Harris now assists BAFTA-winning composer Nick Foster.
-Recent credits include Shakespeare: Rise of a Genius (BBC/72Films) and The Completely Made-Up Adventures of Dick Turpin (Apple TV/Big Talk Studios).
+He currently assists BAFTA-winning composer Nick Foster, recent credits include Twister: Caught In The Storm (Netflix/Raw), Shakespeare: Rise of a Genius (BBC/72Films) and The Completely Made-Up Adventures of Dick Turpin (Apple TV/Big Talk Studios).

 Light, energetic and emotional hybrid scores that blend a broad range of genres including contemporary classical, folk, jazz and electronica are often where his music feels at home, although collaborating with directors to produce a unique and specfic musical sound-world is consistent across his soundtracks and a vital part of his work.